 The Brian Sutton-Smith Library and Archives of Play® is a multidisciplinary research repository devoted to the intellectual, social, and cultural history of play.
 In addition to housing the personal library and papers of its preeminent namesake, the 150,000-volume research library and archives holds a full spectrum of primary and secondary sources, including scholarly works, professional journals, other periodicals, trade catalogs, children’s books, comic books, manuscripts, personal papers, business records, and more.
-Also housed here are the library and archival collections of The Strong’s International Center for the History of Electronic Games (ICHEG).
+Also housed here are the library and archival collections acquired through The Strong’s International Center for the History of Electronic Games (ICHEG).

 The Brian Sutton-Smith Library and Archives of Play is a non-circulating research center, but some materials are available through interlibrary loan.
 Trade catalogs, documents, and other items that are irreplaceable, rare, or fragile are not available for loan.